Beautiful Germany (Munich - Nuremburg - Wurzburg - Regensburg - Rothenburg - Frankfurt - Self Drive)

 Regensburg

-Regensburg stands on the banks of the Bavarian Danube for about 2000 years.
-Although obscure for many foreign tourists, its rich history left very well-preserved fingerprints of different historical and architectural era.
-The main Gothic buildings are the grandiose Stone Bridge (in service since 1146) and the medieval Dom, the main piece of the Bavarian Gothic architecture.
-The visitor can also admire Romanesque churches from 11th-13th centuries, great towers and castles (St. Emmeram's Abbey).
+Regensburg has stood on the banks of the German Danube for about 2000 years.
+Although obscure for many foreign tourists, its rich history left very well-preserved fingerprints of different historical and architectural eras.
+The grandiose Stone Bridge (in service since 1146) and the medieval Dom are stunning examples of Bavarian Gothic architecture.
+Visitors can also admire Romanesque churches from the 11th-13th centuries, great towers and castles (St. Emmeram's Abbey).

 Visit Regensburg Cathedral, the Stone Bridge, the Historic Old Town, Thurn und Taxis Palace, Walhalla Memorial, St. Emmeram's Abbey, and so much more! -